Quick Start All Prompts

 ## F3 Framework Reference

 This project uses F3 (Foundation-First Framework).
-The complete framework
+The framework is split

 ## Tech Stack